 What does an ideal stadium look like?

 Designed in three rings around the pitch, one could think of a scalable stadium, that by disconnecting the three rings could house new functions like offices, schools and health clubs.
 The huge surface of the roof and the capacity to collect rainwater make it possible to generate energy and supply cooling.
 This for the stadium itself, but later also for the neighborhood.
-ZJA includes geothermic installations in their design, the storage of heat and energy in groundwater and batteries and the use of CO2 absorbing materials to turn a stadium into a driving force behind the energy transition of a neighborhood.
+The architectural studio ZJA includes geothermic installations in their design, the storage of heat and energy in groundwater and batteries and the use of CO2 absorbing materials to turn a stadium into a driving force behind the energy transition of a neighborhood.
 It also increases the economic value of the stadium after its use as venue at maximum capacity.

 Sports and the city